 Last night there was a programme on Channel 4 about St Andrews Hospital.
 It’s called Under Lock And Key.

-If you haven’t seen it you can watch it here.
-It’s awful to watch, but very important to watch.
+It was awful to watch, but very important to watch.

 Here, Learning Disability England’s Co-Founder Gary Bourlet shares his thoughts on places like St Andrews.